adap/flower/baselines/fedavgm/README.md

 This baseline works with TensorFlow 2.10, no additional step required once using Poetry to set up the environment.

+We use Poetry to manage the Python environment for each individual baseline.
+You can follow the instructions [here](https://python-poetry.org/docs/) to install Poetry in your machine.

 To construct the Python environment with Poetry follow these steps:

 ```bash